Succession Assets vs Management

 When current ownership makes the plan with clear intentions, that plan should be communicated to all interested parties.
 Unspoken expectations and surprises following the blessed event also tears families apart.
 If you are the current owner, you need to clearly communicate the plan.
 If you are an expectant heir, you can ask with love for clarity.
 “Mom and Dad.
 My family and I love being here on the ranch with you.
 But if we spend the next 10-20 years here, I will not be very marketable to go do something else at that point in my life.
 I’ve brought my spouse back here with me and we are growing a young family around this ranch.
 I need to know your plan for what you’re going to do with this now so I can make these important decisions with full knowledge of the plan.”

 We at RMC hosted our first in-house succession planning intensive this past September, Ranching for Generations.
 It was amazing!
 Dave Pratt took the lead on developing the course and taught the inaugural one.
 Participants left with a clear goal for their succession plan, had an opportunity to evaluate alternative strategies, developed a timeline for succession and then created an action plan for the next few months based on that timeline.
-We are excited to announce that we will be offering another Ranching For Generations Succession Intensive on March 22-25, 2022 in Mesquite, TX.
-Dave will be the instructor.
+We are excited to announce that we will be offering the Ranching For Generations Succession Intensive as an annual course, with Dave as the instructor.
 This is only open to alumni businesses of Ranching for Profit.
 The business must have sent at least one person through the school to be eligible to attend, but not all persons attending the succession intensive must be RFP alumni.
 Click here for details on the upcoming succession intensive.

 December 08, 2021 at 5:47 am, Dan Brockman said: